-There Would Be No Beauty If They Listened
+There Would Be Less Beauty

-There Would Be More Regret If They Listened
+There Would Be More Regret

 The responsibility mentioned above is one which can lead to regret.
 Should you label information which causes others pain as true, you will subject yourself and others to regret.
 You will regret for being over-confident in what you spoke into the world, and your listeners will regret listening to you.